Arundhuti2000/Minikube_Cli/README.md

 # Minikube MCP Server 🚀

 A Model Context Protocol (MCP) server that enables AI assistants to interact with Minikube Kubernetes clusters.
-This project serves as a bridge between AI tools (like Claude, GitHub Copilot, and other MCP-compatible assistants) and Minikube, translating natural language requests into Minikube operations.
+This project serves as a bridge between AI tools (like Claude, GitHub Copilot, and other MCP-compatible assistants) and Minikube, translating natural language requests into Minikube operations similar to aks agentic cli.

 ## 🎯 Learning Project